tyjhart/flowanalyzer/Tuning.md

 You can view the status of the services listed above and control their operations by running the following:

 ```
-service netflow_v5 status
+systemctl status netflow_v5
-service netflow_v9 start
+systemctl start netflow_v9
-service ipfix stop
+systemctl stop ipfix
-service netflow_v5 restart
+systemctl restart netflow_v5
 ```

 ### **Elasticsearch Connection**

 By default the flow collector services are configured to connect to an Elasticsearch instance running on locahost.
-The setting can be found in /opt/manitonetworks/flow/netflow_options.py, as shown below:
+The setting can be found in **netflow_options.py**, as shown below:

 ```
 elasticsearch_host = '127.0.0.1'
 ```

 If you already have an existing Elasticsearch cluster running you can change this setting, using either an IP address or FQDN.
-You will be responsible for creating the Flow index on your own cluster, and the curl command can be found in the [build_index.sh file](Install/build_index.sh).
+You will be responsible for creating the Flow index on your own cluster, and the curl command to build the index can be found in the
+[build_index.sh file](Install/build_index.sh).

 ### **Elasticsearch Bulk Insert**